 The central highlands of Guatemala, the ancestral lands of the Q’eqchi’ Maya, is home to a stunning diversity of bird species.
 Since ancient times, the Q’eqchi’ Maya people have been carefully watching and listening to birds.
 For the Q’eqchi’ Maya, birds are divine messengers, harbingers of good or ill fortune, and manifestations of divine presence.
 Birds are the servants of mountain-valley god, Kawa Tzul-Taqa.

 Hike out to any far-flung, outback, community in the central highlands and you will find very few Spanish speakers.
-Here the dominate language is Q’eqchi’ Maya.
+Q’eqchi’ Maya is the lingua franca in these mountains.
 People here are intimately connected with the natural and super natural world around them, especially with birds.
 People in remote, rural communities spend most of their time outside.
 The Q’eqchi’ Maya are remarkably tuned into the avian-soundscape around them.

 In traditional Q’eqchi’ Maya belief bird vocalization are communications with the mountain-valley god.
 Bird songs and calls can be prayers, praises, thanksgiving, announcements, or omens.
 Birds are feathered epiphanies, winged revelations.
 They are servants of the divine creator.

 One of the most fascinating functions of bird sounds is that of “saying down the rain,” or “chi xyeb’al li hab’.”
 In the Q’eqchi’ cosmovision, rain sayers, “aj yehol hab'”, are an entire category of birds found in a wide variety of bird families.